 library, which can be compiled and linked to with the

-Internally, this functions parses the
+Internally, this function parses the

 will ignore these variables if

-process further up the process tree.
+different process further up the process tree.

 Set by the system manager for supervised process for which watchdog support is enabled, and contains the PID of that process.
 See above for details.

-Set by the system manager for supervised process for which watchdog support is enabled, and contains the watchdog timeout in µs See above for details.
+Set by the system manager for supervised process for which watchdog support is enabled, and contains the watchdog timeout in µs.
+See above for details.